drozdziak1/drozdziak1.github.io/_drafts/kernel-safari-4.md

 a part of a single hierarchy.

 # include/
 Headers.
-And lots of them.
+And lots of them - if you've seen enough C/C++ projects, you won't be surprised to find most global headers in here.

 # init/
-Generic kernel startup code.
+Generic kernel startup code (the platform-specific stuff lies in `arch/<your_architecture>`)

 # ipc/
 These directory names sort of spoil the surprise, don't they?